KaareH/DTU_E23_41934_Advanced-BIM/Assignments/A2/README.md

 **What is the input data for your use case?**

 **What other use cases are waiting for your use case to complete?**

+## Future extensions
+A list of possible future extensions of functionality:

+- Identification of inappropriately dimensioned structural members
+    - Are deformation requirements met or greatly exceeded?
+    - Same for stresses etc...
+    - List/charts of under-engineered, appropriate and over-engineered members
+- Provide suggestions for rightsized members
+    - Adjustment of beam/column profiles and materials
+    - Calculate rebar layout/sizes

 ## IDM diagrams